Skip to content

 Royal Icing for Easter Decorating

-Royal icing is the standard for detailed Easter cookie decorating.
+Royal icing is the go-to for detailed Easter cookie decorating.
 The classic recipe: 3 cups (360g) powdered sugar + 2 tablespoons (30ml) meringue powder + 5–6 tablespoons (75–90ml) water.
-For flood consistency (to fill in large areas), add 1–2 extra tablespoons of water.
+For flood consistency to fill in large areas, add 1–2 extra tablespoons of water.

-For coloring royal icing, use gel food coloring rather than liquid — it doesn't thin the icing.
-Start with a toothpick-tip amount of gel per cup of icing.
-A little goes a very long way, especially with red and navy colors.
+When it comes to coloring, use gel food coloring rather than liquid — liquid thins your icing and throws off the consistency.
+Start with a toothpick-tip of gel per cup of icing.
+It goes a very long way, especially with red and navy.

 Easter Bread (Enriched Dough): Yeast Conversions

-Many Easter bread traditions — Greek tsoureki, Italian colomba, Eastern European babka — use enriched dough with extra eggs and butter.
-The key yeast conversions:
+Many Easter bread traditions — Greek tsoureki, Italian colomba, Eastern European babka — use enriched dough packed with extra eggs and butter.
+Here are the yeast conversions you'll need:

 Yeast TypeEquivalent AmountNotes